In this article, we will talk about two basic concepts about the neuron:

 - An axon that transmits information to another cell.

-There are 3 different types of neurons:
+There are 3 different types of neurons based on their structure:

 - Multipolar neurons: one axon, many dendrites

 - Bipolar neurons: one axon, one dendrite

 - Pseudounipolar neurons: One axon that branches in two.

 That’s it for this introduction to the neuron’s structure.